 My first Europe was K145 a yellow Roland.
 The mast foot was fixed with wing nuts and only had 4 positions.
 Dick Batt made me a sail.
 I went to the Nationals with no expectations and came 2nd to Ian Walters.
 Although I had a job at Performance Sails and a boss who wanted me to windsurf, I was smitten with the Europe and so left for a ‘real’ job in industry, at British Aerospace in Bristol, allowing me to take a decent bank loan to buy a nicer Europe.
 I used to travel back to Draycote Water Sailing Club at weekends so I could race Ian Walters and Nigel Snedker who were 1st and 3rd at my first nationals.
 It was tough sailing those two – I rarely beat them.

-I realised that I was not going to be able to compete at the front of the international fleet unless I competed with them full time so I sold my house, making me enough profit to take 6 months off living in my £50 Bedford campervan and race at all the European regattas.
-I was not alone on the circuit, with same sailors from Italy, France, Germany, Denmark, Finland, Belgium, The Netherlands, Norway and Sweden turning up to pretty much every major regatta, however I was the only Brit.
-They had coaches and ribs, whilst I had to leave the beach very early to make the start.
+I realised that I was not going to be able to compete at the front of the international fleet unless I competed with them full time so I sold my house, making me enough profit to take 6 months off, living in my £50 Bedford campervan and racing at all the European regattas.
+I was not alone on the circuit, with the same sailors from Italy, France, Germany, Denmark, Finland, Belgium, The Netherlands, Norway and Sweden turning up to pretty much every major regatta, however I was the only British sailor.
+They had coaches and ribs, whilst I had to leave the beach very early just to make the start.
 I had my guitar, my boat and just enough money to eat, sleep, sail, strum, repeat.
 I was certainly the poor relation.
 Everyone else had new smart camper vans, gleaming ribs and well-paid coaches.

-I made a surprising number of Europe friends and training partners along the way, including Thomas Johansen (Laser World Champion and Olympic gold medallist in 49er), Jyurki Taimenen (Europe World Champion) Sebastian Godefroid (Laser World and European Champion and Finn Olympic silver medallist) and Serge Kats, (Europe World Champion).
+I did however make a surprising number of Europe friends and training partners along the way, including Thomas Johansen (Laser World Champion and Olympic gold medallist in 49er), Jyurki Taimenen (Europe World Champion) Sebastian Godefroid (Laser World and European Champion and Finn Olympic silver medallist) and Serge Kats, (Europe World Champion).
 Obviously there were more but I do like to name drop!